Our UK Council has overall responsibility for setting strategy and making key decisions about policy.

 Members who want to raise an issue at Council should approach their local Faculty in the first instance.

-Issues to do with the internal governance of RCGP as a charity have recently been passed to a new Trustee Board, allowing Council to focus on strategy and policy development for the profession.
+Issues to do with the governance of the RCGP as a charity and its finances are handled by the Trustee Board, allowing Council to focus on strategy and policy development for the profession.

 Other Council committees